Nurture Passive Candidates to Overcome Bad Timing

 2. Identify the degree of interest

 Recognize that passive candidates fall on a spectrum.
 On one end are those who have no intention of switching jobs.
-It’s not on their radar.
-They are content with their current situation.
+It’s not on their radar and they are content with their current situation.

 On the other end are the passive candidates who, while not actively looking, are open to a new opportunity.
-Consider the customer journey: Awareness, Engagement, Attraction.
+Consider how this relates to the customer journey: Awareness, Engagement, Attraction.

-You can’t push a hard sell on ‘extremely passive’ candidates.
+However, you can’t push a hard sell on ‘extremely passive’ candidates.
 Hunker down for the long game.
-Your goal is to open and maintain a dialog.
+Your goal at this point is to open and maintain a dialog.
 Recruitment strategist Lou Adler describes it this way:

 Sell the next step, not the job.
 Consider the first few calls as exploratory conversations used to share information.
 The first call is to get agreement from the prospect to be open to consider a career opportunity. ’12 High Touch Ways to Win Over Passive Candidates’ LinkedIn